Walk: Friday, October 29th, 9:30am-4pm • Sturbridge, MA

 Located an hour west of Boston, Sturbridge Village is a proud replication of an 18th century New England town.
 Sturbridge Village is a living history museum that features many authentic period buildings and homes to explore and enjoy.
 The village is also inhabited by re-enactors who provide colorful insight to life in New England during the 18th century.
 Sturbridge Village is a wonderful destination for a multitude of photographic opportunities as well as a glimpse into a bygone era.

 Please note: The cost of your ticket does not include entrance to Sturbridge Village.
-COVID policies require that all tickets must be purchased online prior to arriving at the village.
 You can purchase tickets up to two weeks in advance here.

-•If you are sick or feeling unwell, stay home!
-We will gladly give you credit towards a future walk!
+As always, if you are sick or feeling unwell, STAY HOME!
+We will gladly give you a credit towards a future walk.

 If you are attending this walk, we will send out more specific instructions to you a few days prior to the walk.
 Please note: Some slight details above can be subject to change.
 This email will detail any of those minor changes.

 Please read Hunt’s Terms & Conditions before signing up.